r3dmon/telegram-music-downloader/README.md

 ### Track Name Normalization & Cleanup

 The downloader can automatically clean and standardize the names of downloaded audio tracks.
-This feature removes unnecessary tags, extra spaces, technical info, and other "garbage" from file names, making your music library tidy and consistent.
+This feature removes unnecessary tags, extra spaces, technical info, and other "garbage" from file names, making your downloaded music tidy and consistent.

 - **How it works:**
     - Applies a series of normalization functions to each file name after download (removes message IDs, extra spaces, bracket artifacts, technical tags, etc).